ZeppSav/SailFFish/README.md

 	* Inhomogeneous BC: then arbitrary BCs may be specified however only with use of the (`SailFFish::FD2`) type eigenvalue.
 Alternatively an *unbounded* solver may be applied, whereby the BCs need not be specified and the potential is treated as if the problem were unbounded.
 In this case a range of options exist for the calculation of the free-space Green's function.

 ## What is the data architecture of SailFFish?
 The functionality required for FFT plan setup, execution & destruction along with frequency space operations are wrapped up inside the `DataType` class.
 The base `Solver` class is derived from the choice of `DataType` class specified at compile time.
 This inheritence is described in the figure below.
 <img src="/img/Arch.png" width=100% height=100%>
-*Data architecture within SailFFish.*
+Data architecture within SailFFish. <br />
 For users who wish to use another FFT library, it is simply a matter of specifying a new `DataType` class, linking to the library and ensuring the `Solver` class inherits this.
-For users to with to implement specialized solver classes, it is simply a matter of creating a new derived class from the existing solvers.
+For users who wish to implement specialized solver classes, it is simply a matter of creating a new derived class from the existing solvers.

 ## Licensing and authorship
 SailFFish is developed by Joseph Saverin and is distributed under the GNU General Public License Version 2.0, copyright © Joseph Saverin 2022.